servo/servo.org/about.md

 </div>
 <br>

 Created by Mozilla Research in 2012, the Servo project is a research and development effort.
 Stewardship of Servo moved from Mozilla Research to the [**Linux Foundation**](https://www.linuxfoundation.org/) in 2020, where its mission remains unchanged.
+In 2023 the project moved to [**Linux Foundation Europe**](https://linuxfoundation.eu/).

 Servo is written in [**Rust**](https://www.rust-lang.org/), taking advantage of the memory safety properties and concurrency features of the language.